Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Scheme Overview

 \subsection{Threat Model}

-In our multiparty linear regression system, we consider \textit{DO}, \textit{CSP}, and \textit{Evaluator} to be honest-but-curious.
-Specifically, \textit{DO} honestly performs local computation and encryption, but it is curious about other \textit{DO}s local data privacy. \textit{CSP} and \textit{Evaluator} perform calculations and interactions strictly according to our training scheme, but they are also curious about the local data information of \textit{DO}s and trying to deduce any information about model parameters.
+In our multiparty linear regression system, we consider \textit{DO}, \textit{CSP}, and \textit{Evaluator} to be semi-honest-but-curious.
+Specifically, \textit{DO} honestly performs local computation and encryption, but it is curious about other \textit{DO}s' local data privacy. \textit{CSP} and \textit{Evaluator} perform calculations and interactions strictly according to our training scheme, but they are also curious about the local data information of \textit{DO}s and trying to infer any information about model parameters.

 We also assume that there is no collusion between \textit{Evaluator} and \textit{CSP}.
-This is because once \textit{CSP} colludes with \textit{Evaluator}, the private key and private information of the global regression parameter would be leaked.
+This is because once \textit{CSP} colludes with \textit{Evaluator}, the private key and sensitive information of the global regression weights would be leaked.